Sweet ‘White Berry Bush’ fruits

 Distribution

-Figure on the right: © National Herbarium of Netherlands, see here.
+© National Herbarium of Netherlands, see here.

-The White Berry bush has now spread nearly throughout the entire Paleotropical region, including Papua New Guinea and Australia.
+The White Berry bush has spread nearly throughout the Paleotropical region, including Papua New Guinea and Australia.
 It has also been found in Florida, USA.
 In all these areas outside its native range in Southern Africa, it is considered either an alien or, as in Florida, an invasive species.

 Description

 The White Berry bush (Flueggea virosa) produces male and female flowers on separate plants.
-This multi-stemmed shrub is fast-growing and bushy, usually reaching a height of 2 to 3 meters with small spine-like branches.
+This multi-stemmed shrub is fast-growing and bushy, usually reaching 2 to 3 meters with small spine-like branches.
 Its leaves are densely arranged along these spiny branchlets.
 The flowering season is from October to January, with small, pale-green flowers that emit a strong, sweet fragrance after every good rain.
 These fragrant flowers attract brightly colored Jewel beetles to the bush.

 Uses

 • The small, white fruits of Flueggea virosa are sweet and highly sought after as a food source.
-However, one should be cautious not to bite into the little seed pip in the middle, as it is quite bitter.
+However, one should be cautious not to bite into the little seed pip in the middle, as it is pretty bitter.

-• The fruit can also be used to make a red dye by pounding it in hot water.
+• The fruit can also be used to make red dye by pounding it in hot water.
 This dye can be utilized as red ink.

 • Twigs from the plant can be cut and used as toothbrushes.